Counter-Terrorist Financing Course Content

 This CTF training course includes two 90-minute, live Virtual Classrooms.
 The Virtual Classroom sessions are pre-scheduled before you purchase the course.

-The live counter-terrorism financing classes are designed to help you retain key concepts from the training course.
+The live counter-terrorist financing classes are designed to help you retain key concepts from the training course.
 During the Virtual Classrooms, you can interact with fellow participants and the instructor to receive advice and answers to any questions you have.